DvirHamu/NERVA/README.md

 4. Configure LiveKit
   Set up a LiveKit server (see LiveKit documentation).
   Ensure you have API keys for LiveKit and the necessary credentials for Deepgram and OpenAI (if required by your setup).

-  Update .env with any additional LiveKit or plugin-specific variables (e.g., DEEPGRAM_API_KEY, OPENAI_API_KEY) .env should look like this
+  Update .env with any additional LiveKit or plugin-specific variables (e.g., DEEPGRAM_API_KEY, OPENAI_API_KEY) You will also need to create an account with open ai and deepgram and get the keys.
+For open ai you will need to add 5$

+  .env should look like this

 GOOGLE_REFRESH_TOKEN=""